Sp(2)-invariant expanders and shrinkers in Laplacian flow: Forward-complete 2 -invariant shrinkers and the shrinker limit system

 On the other hand, if $x \to \infty$, then Lemma \ref{lem:shrinker:x:unbounded} implies that $\frac{x}{y}$ is bounded away from 0, while Theorem \ref{thm:y:x:eventually:mono} implies that it is eventually monotonic.
 If $\frac{x}{y}$ is bounded above, it must therefore converge, and then by Lemma \ref{lem:yx:bounded} we are in case~(i).
 To complete the proof of Theorem \ref{thm:tri:shrinkers}, it therefore remains only to prove that if eventually $x$ and $\frac{x}{y} \to \infty$ monotonically, then we are in case~(ii).
 We will accomplish this in Theorem \ref{thm:udhav_end}. \end{proof}

 Most of this section is devoted to the proof of Theorem \ref{thm:udhav_end}.
-Heuristically, one might hope that because we already know that $x \to \infty$, the end behaviour would be well approximated by solutions to the limit system ~\eqref{eq:heisenberg_full}.
-This results of this section establish that this is indeed the case.
+The main idea is that when $x \to \infty$, the end behaviour should be well approximated by solutions to the limit system~\eqref{eq:heisenberg_full}.
+In \S\ref{ss:fe:shrinker:limit} we analyse the end behaviour in that simpler system, and in \S\ref{ss:shrinker:full} we adapt those arguments to prove Theorem \ref{thm:udhav_end}.

 \begin{remark*} Note that (unlike in the expander ends trichotomy) the decreasing quantity $\frac{M}{g^3}$ is eventually negative in all three cases.
 In fact, in all three cases $\frac{M}{g^3}$ has a finite negative limit.
 (Of course this also implies that $\tilde \tau_1$ is also eventually negative on any shrinker.)
-Instead, in the shrinker setting the three cases are distinguished by the eventual behaviour of $M$ itself: if $M$ remains bounded then the shrinker is forward incomplete; if $M$ is unbounded below then the shrinker is forward complete and $m:=\lim_{t \to \infty}\frac{M}{g^3}$ exists with $m \in [2\lambda,0)$; the end is AC if and only if $m>2 \lambda$ and non-AC if $m= 2 \lambda$. \end{remark*}
+Instead, in the shrinker setting the three cases are distinguished by the eventual behaviour of $M$ itself: if $M$ remains bounded then the shrinker is forward incomplete; if $M$ is unbounded below then the shrinker is forward complete and $m:=\displaystyle\lim_{t \to \infty}\tfrac{M}{g^3}$ exists with $m \in [2\lambda,0)$; the end is AC if and only if $m>2 \lambda$ and non-AC if $m= 2 \lambda$. \end{remark*}